decentespresso/de1app/documentation/decent_user_interface.md

 >**-bg_color**  _color_spec_

-> >Uses a full-page solid color rectangle as background, in case no background image is defined.
+> >Background color of the background shape, in case no background image is defined.

+>**-bg_shape**  _shape_

+> >Background shape that ocuppies the full screen.
+A rectangle by default, but can be any other shape accepted by [dui add shape](#dui_add_shape).
+Normally only dialog-type pages use a non-rectangular shape, such as a rounded-corners rectangle.

 >**-namespace**  _true_false_or_namespace_